Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

               Light Side

-There is another feature an index visualization affords us: highlighting binary's _symmetry._  Let's look at the nibble index again, but this time mark the mid and quarter reflection points.
-These represent points _between_ values where the data above and below is a perfect mirror of each other until the next larger reflection point -
+There is another feature an index visualization affords us: highlighting binary's _symmetry._  Let's look at the nibble index again, but this time mark the mid and quarter reflections moments.
+These represent implicit addressable regions in the index where the points above and below are a perfect mirror until the next larger reflection moment -

     Reflection Points of a Nibble Index: